rbazev/rbazev.github.io/people.md

                 <header class="major">
                     <h3>Ata Kalirad, PhD</h3>
                 </header>
                 <p>Ata Kalirad received his BS in cell and molecular biology from the University of Tehran in 2011 and his PhD in evolutionary biology from the University of Houston in 2016.
-During his PhD, he worked with Ricardo Azevedo on the <a href="research.html" class="button">snowball effect</a>.
-He has been working as a postdoctoral researcher at the Institute for Research in Fundamental Sciences (<a href="http://www.ipm.ac.ir/" class="button">IPM</a>) in Tehran since 2017, focusing on the role of stochasticity in living systems.</p>
+During his PhD, he worked with Ricardo Azevedo on the <a href="research.html">snowball effect</a>.
+He has been working as a postdoctoral researcher at the Institute for Research in Fundamental Sciences (<a href="http://www.ipm.ac.ir/">IPM</a>) in Tehran since 2017, focusing on the role of stochasticity in living systems.</p>
             </div>
         </div>
     </section>